top of page

 Sign directing visitors to the Tomb of the Unknown Soldier

-The times of the Changing of the Guard ceremony depend on time of year.
-During late fall and winter, from approximately October 15 to March 15 the ceremony is held on the hour.
-In spring, summer and early fall the Changing of the Guard Ceremony is held both on the hour and on the half hour.
+The timing of the Changing of the Guard ceremony varies depending on the season.
+From approximately October 15 to March 15, the ceremony is held on the hour, while in spring, summer, and early fall, it is held on the hour and half-hour.

-There is an historic home within Arlington National Cemetery, Arlington House.
-It was built by George Washington’s step-grandson, George Washington Parke Custis- nicknamed “Washy”.
-The house sits on the highest hill at the cemetery.
-Arlington House was owned later by Robert E Lee, the general who led the Confederate troops in the American Civil War.
-Arlington House is being slowly restored by the Park Service; usually it is open during cemetery hours, but it is sometimes temporarily closed due to construction.
+Arlington House, a historic home within Arlington National Cemetery, is a unique attraction for history enthusiasts.
+The house was built by George Washington’s step-grandson, George Washington Parke Custis, and later owned by Robert E. Lee, the general who led the Confederate troops in the American Civil War.
+The structure sits on the highest hill at the cemetery, offering visitors a panoramic view of the grounds.
+The Park Service is currently restoring Arlington House, and it is usually open during cemetery hours, but it may be temporarily closed due to construction.

 bottom of page